Semen Analysis Guide: Preparation, Results & Male Fertility

 What information you get when Analyzing Semen?

-Semen analysis can tell many parameters, the most important primary parameters include:
+Semen analysis can tell many parameters including seen volume, sperm count, motility and morphology.
+Here are the most important parameters include:

 - Semen volume:

-The amount of semen produced during ejaculation.
-Normal volume ranges from 1.5 to 5 milliliters per ejaculate. - Sperm count:
+The amount of semen produced is from 1.5 to 5 milliliters per ejaculate. - Sperm count:

-The number of sperm present in each milliliter of semen.
-A normal sperm count ranges from 15 million to 200 million per milliliter. - Sperm motility:
+The number of sperm is 15 million or more per milliliter. - Sperm motility:

-The ability of sperm to move and swim in a forward direction.
-Normal sperm motility ranges from 40% to 90%. - Sperm morphology:
+The ability of sperm to move and swim in a forward direction which is 40% more. - Sperm morphology:

-The shape and size of sperm.
-Normal sperm morphology ranges from 4% to 14%. - pH; the acidity or alkalinity of the semen.
+Normal sperm morphology, (shape and size) is 4% or more. - pH; the acidity or alkalinity of the semen.

 - Liquefaction: the time it takes for semen to change from a thick gel to a liquid.

-In addition to these primary parameters, other characteristics of semen that may be evaluated include pH and viscosity.
+In addition to these primary parameters, other characteristics of semen include pH and viscosity.
 The presence of white blood cells or other substances may indicate infection.
-These can also suggest other underlying health issues.
+For more information, please read our article (Semen Analysis Report Explained: How to Read).

 Table for Semen Parameters: Normal Range